agenteo/agenteo.github.com/source/_posts/2015-07-27-a-successful-deploy-workflow-using-git-tags-and-a-changelog.md

 ---
-title: A successful deploy strategy using Git tags and a changelog
+title: A successful deploy workflow using Git tags and a changelog
 layout: post
 draft: true
 tags: